Please note that the copy function is not enabled for this field.

 Description of intervention(s) / exposure

-Other interventions - BOTOX®
+Treatment: Other - BOTOX®

 Experimental: Botox 25 U - Participants randomized to receive 25 Units (U) BOTOX (not to exceed 6 U/kg), administered via cystoscopy as 20 intradetrusor injections of 0.5 mL each, sparing the trigone.
 Posttreatment follow-up clinic visits occurred at Weeks 2, 6, and 12.
 Participants could request retreatment from Week 12 and 12 weeks after each subsequent treatment for up to 4 cycles.
 The retreatment dose was determined by the Investigator and could be at the same dose or at the next higher dose compared with the preceding treatment.